dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 ### Results

 Hmm, that seems simple process but what about results?
-Was is it SoTA breaker?
+Was is it SOTA breaker?

 -cove_results.png